Welcome Students and Visitors!

 Assistant Professor Job Announcement: see Human Resources website for details https://jobs.wwu.edu/JobPosting.aspx?JPID=6681.

-Secondary Education offers two professional teacher preparation programs for those wishing to teach in middle and/or high school.
-There are many options on academic subjects to teach- see the list of qualifying and additional endorsements.
-The curriculum is a carefully sequenced professional, comprehensive program with a learning and field-focused experience.
+Secondary Education offers two teacher preparation programs for those wishing to teach in middle and/or high school.
+Our applicants are prepared in a specific content area, the academic subject, by meeting the requirements in their endorsement ("content area", "academic subject", "major", and "endorsement" are often synonymous with the middle/high school classroom subject).
+The Secondary Education curriculum is carefully sequenced to provide professional, comprehensive, learning and field-focused experiences.
+Please read our department's Guiding Principles to learn more about what drives our teacher education programs toward excellence.
 Students who successfully complete Secondary Education programs are recommended for residency teacher certification in the state of Washington.

 For undergraduate students who want to begin their teacher education program while completing their approved academic endorsable major, or those pursuing a BAE degree.